Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Let Them Explore

 At first, your puppies might not show much interest in whatever’s in their food dish.
 Give them some time to explore and expect a mess.
 It’s normal for puppies to walk in their dish before they figure out how to lap from it!
 If your puppies still don’t seem to understand that they’re supposed to eat, you can try dipping your finger in the food and touching it to your puppy’s mouth.
 Soon, your puppies will be tasting it for themselves.
-Offer regular small meals and remove any uneaten food after 15 minutes.
+Remember to pick up any uneaten food after 15-20 minutes.

 Jack Russell Terrier dog feeding her puppies